rgehrsitz/rex/docs/ENGINE_AUDIT.md

 - `Engine.Facts` grows for process lifetime.
 Document fixed-cardinality facts as the current assumption, or design bounded/cacheable state before dynamic fact names are supported.
+- `Engine.Facts` is mutable and unguarded.
+The current daemon evaluates events serially, but concurrent evaluation must not be introduced until ownership, snapshot, and synchronization semantics are explicit.
 - Derived updates route to `strings.Split(key, ":")[0]`; the parser does not enforce the documented `group:key` form and configuration may omit that channel.
 Add validation/linting and an explicit routing contract.